 Musical Aussie accents, Tim Tam’s at lunch, and Aboriginal art exhibits made me wonder if I had entered without a visa.
 In fact I was a temporary employee, a public affairs unpaid intern for three months during the summer in order to immerse

 myself in the culture of the country where I planned to study the next spring.

-The most useful tool I used during my internship search was PrincetonReview.com.
+The most useful tool I used during my internship search at the time was PrincetonReview.com, though there are many more websites with such information popping up each day.
 I was able to search for a specific location (the district) and job description